Fundraising for Fiscal Sponsees: Donation Page Tips & Examples

 Ready to start fundraising through Fiscal Sponsorship Allies?
-Check out our tips to make the most of your donation page so you can maximize the amount and size of donations.
-First, make sure you’ve applied to the fiscal sponsorship program!
-Donation pages through Fiscal Sponsorship Allies are only available to our fiscal sponsees who have been approved and activated.
+Check out our tips to make the most of your donation forms and campaign pages so you can maximize the amount and size of donations.
+First, make sure you’ve applied to the fiscal sponsorship program.
+Donation forms and pages through Fiscal Sponsorship Allies are only available to our fiscal sponsees who have been approved and activated.

 1. Tell donors what kind of impact their gift could make.

 It’s also useful to use the donation page feature that allows you to tell donors what different sizes of donations can do.
-Backyard Kids’ Theater is a great example of this.
-You’ll see on their donation page they’ve shown $50 can cover one costume for a child or $100 can cover the space rental for rehearsals.
+Evermore Equestrian Center is a great example of this.
+You’ll see on their campaign page they’ve shown what tangible items or services their donation can provide, like $25 providing a bale of hay.
 Putting it in tangible terms often motivates donors to give that little extra.

 One thing to note: Be mindful of how you word these statements.
 Statements like “your gift will provide food to 5 puppies,” suggests their donation will absolutely be used for that purpose.
 By using language like “your gift could provide food to 5 puppies,” or “this is the cost of food for 5 puppies,” you avoid having donors feel like their donation has been restricted to that purpose alone.
 The gift still goes to the mission, but it’s not a promise to the donor about how their specific gift will be used.
 Think of these statements as ways to put donation amounts into perspective, not as promises to donors.